iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

 - Run the command to flood the AP with deauthentication frames.
 The AP interprets these as legitimate requests from clients to disconnect, causing clients to lose connectivity.

-- In my test on the "Bravo 6" network, the attack was successful, and all devices connected to my Wi-Fi (laptop and phones) lost their connection while the attack was running.
+- In my test on the "Bravo 6" network, the attack was successful, and all devices connected to my Wi-Fi lost their connection while the attack was running.

 - The output showed continuous "Sending DeAuth" messages, confirming the attack's effectiveness.